bbugyi200/MyHugoBlog/content/blog/Tips-and-Tricks-for-Using-Cookie.md

 hw() { ASSIGNMENT_NUMBER="$1" cookie -T hw.tex -f "${@:2}" HW"$1"/hw"$1".tex; }
 ```

 This one-liner function takes care of one of the variable definitions, but what about the other three?
-For the rest of the variables, I use a technique (OK fine... a *hack*) that enables me to define a local zshrc file (more or less).
+For the rest of the variables, I use a technique (okay fine... a *hack*) that enables me to define a local zshrc file (more or less).
 This is made possible by the following section of my zshrc config:

 ``` bash
 chpwd() {